layer3switch/metrilyx-2.0/docs/QuickStart.rst

 The configuration file can be found at **/opt/metrilyx/etc/metrilyx**.
 To begin, copy the sample config.

 Edit **etc/metrilyx/metrilyx.conf**.
-The 'dataprovider' section is the only needed configuration assuming that the host has a resolvable FQDN ( i.e. resolves via socket.gethostname() ).
-Otherwise the 'websocket' section will also need to be edited.
+The '**dataprovider**' section is the only needed configuration assuming that the host has a resolvable FQDN.

 Fill in the uri and port for OpenTSDB in the 'dataprovider' section::